 The Colorado Kennel Club was established in 1901 and is the oldest kennel club in Colorado.
 As an all breed dog club, the CKC welcomes members of all purebred dog breeds registered with the American Kennel Club.
-Every year we host one of the largest conformation shows in the country with the goal of aiding purebred dog owners to achieve and maintain a high standard of excellence.
-During this show, we also offer obedience, rally, and agility trials, as well as barn hunt and dock diving.
+Every year, we host one of the largest conformation shows in the country with the goal of aiding purebred dog owners to achieve and maintain a high standard of excellence.
+During this show, we also offer both agility and obedience performance trials, as well as barn hunt and dock diving.
 In addition we are strong advocates for dogs and their owners in our community and are members of the Federation of Dog Clubs, the organization dedicated to protecting these rights.
 Our Mission Statement was written in 1901, when the club was formed.

 The objects of the Club shall be: